Health-Education-England/tis-revalidation-v2/README.md

 ## Pre requisite

-- Once you have acquired aws access and credentials you must create `AWS_SECRET_ACCESS_KEY` and `AWS_ACCESS_KEY_ID` system environment variables in order for the application to read there values.
 - Clone this repo and then run `npm install` in order to get all dependencies.

 ## Development server